dolph/recipes/asian-ish-ribs.md

 Turn the oven up to 250 F, and continue cooking until the ribs reach 190 F.

-Remove the meat and vegetables and set aside to rest.
-Transfer the saute pan to the stove, and simmer to reduce to a sauce.
+Remove the meat and set aside to rest.
+Transfer the saute pan to the stove, and reduce to a sauce.

-Serve ribs and vegetables over:
+Serve ribs over:

-- White rice, cooked
+- White rice, cooked with chicken broth

+Garnish with:

 - Sauce, reduced
 - Cilantro, chopped